 Field of Study for Completed Associate Degrees: 2016

 Field of study among associate degree recipients varied by race and ethnicity.
-Asian associate degree recipients were more than twice as likely to have completed their degrees in STEM as Black students (17.3 percent and 7.8 percent, respectively).
-A larger share of international (43.7 percent) and Hispanic (41.2 percent) associate degree recipients than of other groups completed their degrees in general studies.
-About one in five White students (21.5 percent), Black students (20.5 percent), and Native Hawaiian or other Pacific Islander students (19.9 percent) completed their associate degrees in health care fields, compared with only 5.7 percent of international students.
+Asian associate degree recipients were more than twice as likely to have completed their degrees in STEM as Black or African American students (17.3 percent and 7.8 percent, respectively).
+A larger share of international (43.7 percent) and Hispanic or Latino (41.2 percent) associate degree recipients than of other groups completed their degrees in general studies.
+About one in five White students (21.5 percent), Black or African American students (20.5 percent), and Native Hawaiian or other Pacific Islander students (19.9 percent) completed their associate degrees in health care fields, compared with only 5.7 percent of international students.

 Source: U.S. Department of Education, Integrated Postsecondary Education Data System, 2016